 Certain state and local governments and territory obligors that National insures are under financial and budgetary stress.
 In addition, the COVID-19 pandemic may present additional but unknown credit risks to National's insured portfolio.
 Puerto Rico had been experiencing significant fiscal stress and constrained liquidity, and in response, the U.S. Congress passed PROMESA.
 In formulating loss reserves, the Company considers the following: environmental and political impacts; litigation; ongoing discussions with creditors; timing and amount of debt service payments and future recoveries; existing proposed restructuring plans or agreements; and deviations from these proposals in its probability-weighted scenarios.
+On April 12, 2021, National, other monoline insurers and the Oversight Board reached an agreement in principle settling certain HTA clawback claims in the Commonwealth

+Title III case and providing for a distribution to HTA holders of cash, bonds and a contingent value instrument and on February 22, 2021, National agreed to join the GO PSA.
 In September of 2019, National agreed to join the RSA with PREPA, other monoline insurers, a group of uninsured PREPA bondholders, Puerto Rico, and the Oversight Board.
-Refer to "Note 1: Business Developments and Risk and Uncertainties", for further information on COVID-19 and the Company's Puerto Rico exposures.
+Refer to "Note 1: Business Developments and Risks and Uncertainties" for further information on COVID-19 and the Company's Puerto Rico exposures.